Demonstrated safety and tolerability profile for a broad range of patients1-3

 1%

 Patients in the pivotal studies received the AUSTEDO BID formulation.
-Adverse reactions with AUSTEDO XR are expected to be similar to AUSTEDO BID.1
+Adverse events with AUSTEDO XR are expected to be similar to AUSTEDO BID.1

 Similar discontinuation and dose reduction rates vs placebo1,3,4